frictionlessdata/tableschema-java/docs/table-reading.md

 Since Java is a strongly typed language, we can derive the data type for each column of a table from a Java bean.
 This allows us to model our domain model in terms of Java beans, enjoy the format integrity of a Table Schema, and while reading data, get it returned as instances of our bean class.

+Some limitations apply: the Bean serialization/deserialization does not know all the bells and whistles that e.g. Jackson does and you can't use nested data - after all, tabular data is not hierarchical and is not well suited for object trees.
+Also, you can't use custom classes for your members, you need to stick to a pre-defined list of classes.

 First we define a Bean class:
 ```java